YELLOWSTONE and GRAND TETON PARK(s) 11 Days

 • Stop and explore West Thumb Geyser Basin and Yellowstone Lake

-• The West Thumb Basin is a unique shoreline thermal area. <trail map> Visitors can observe hot springs pouring into the lake.
-The stair-free loop exploring Geyser Basin is 0.7-mile long.
-Overlooks along the way provide great views of all the different hydrothermal features.
+• The West Thumb Basin is a unique shoreline thermal area. <trail map> Visitors can see hot springs flowing into the lake.

-• Yellowstone Lake - this is the largest high-altitude lake in North America and it is breathtaking in grandeur.
-Walking the shoreline, you will witness snow-capped mountains rising across the lake.
+• Yellowstone Lake - this is the largest high-altitude lake in North America, stunning in size.
+As you walk along the shore, you can see snow-capped mountains around the lake.

 • <Learn more> where the best spots are for photography in Yellowstone Park.

-• Overnight in Yellowstone (4 nights): There are a variety of locations.
-For this itinerary, it is best to move around to a couple locations.
+• Overnight in Yellowstone (4 nights): There are several places to visit.
+For this plan, it's best to go to a few of them.

 • Lake Yellowstone—> Old Faithful Lodge.
 1 hour.